GoogleCloudPlatform/pubsub/flink-connector/README.md

     Flink job successfully used Pub/Sub as both a source and sink

-The following commands set variables for your GCP project name, Pub/Sub topic names, and Pub/Sub subcription names.
+The following commands set variables for your GCP project name, Pub/Sub topic names, and Pub/Sub subscription names.
 These variables are referenced in this section's commands.
 The placeholder value for `PROJECT_NAME` must be updated to your GCP project name.
 The other placeholder values can be used as is or updated to your liking.